-Many people who come to Hawaii are traveling on a budget.
+Many people who come to Hawaii are traveling on a budget or just want to go at their own pace.
 Great news!
-There are several excellent (and free) things to do in Kona you and your travel buddies can go to!
-If you’re scuba diving Hawaii you can plan any of these experiences on your off-gas day, be aware of the elevation changes around the island.
+There are several excellent free things to do on Big Island that you and your travel buddies can go too!
+If you’re scuba diving Hawaii you can plan any of these experiences on your off-gas day, be aware of the elevation changes around the island which create a lot of limitations because most things are above the recommended altitude.
 If you have any questions or concerns, call the friendly staff at Kona Honu Divers and we’ll be happy to help!
 (808)324-4668

 Tour a coffee farm